-PURSUIT of FREEDOM Treasure Chest - Semester ONE Has Begun
+PURSUIT of FREEDOM Treasure Chest - Semester THREE Has Begun

 Top Ten Study Techniques

 Study isn't just for the night before an assignment's due or the night before an exam.
 It's never too early - or too late - to develop good study habits.
 The sooner you get into a good study groove, the easier everything will be and the more your chances of getting good marks will improve.

 Here are our top tips for getting the most out of study.
 Click each link for more about each tip:

 > 3. Plan your time

 > 5. Review and revise

 > 7. Ask for help